Get to know me!

 My take on accessibility

 Accessibility is an often overlooked part of the design process.
 Sure, developers are trained on proper tagging and designers to check contrast, but this isn’t enough.
-Luckily, accessibility is now a legal requirement, but I personally feel that a product isn’t well designed unless it is actually well designed -- And that means designed in a way so that it is usable by anyone that would like to use it.
+I personally feel that a product isn't truly well designed unless it is usable by anyone who would like to use it.

-I’ve experienced first-hand and seen in my community how impairments or injuries can every-day-tasks become a hurdle.
+I’ve experienced first-hand and seen in my community how impairments or injuries can make everyday tasks a hurdle.
 This gives me deep intrinsic motivation to transform accessibility from a 'checklist' into a fundamental part of organizational strategy and culture.

 Skills